-• Industrial Attachment will be compulsory and is an integral module of the programme.
-In the event that a student is unable to participate in the Industrial Attachment module due to circumstances beyond the control of the student or the college, like non-approval of the Training Work Permit by Ministry of Manpower, the student will be required to complete a Research Project with the submission of a report to be considered for graduation from the course.
+The Industrial Attachment (if any) is an integral module of the programme.
+However, suppose a student is unable to participate in the Industrial Attachment module due to circumstances beyond the control of the Student or the College, like non-approval of the Training Work Permit by the Ministry of Manpower or unable to secure an intern placement due to unavailability of vacancies, the Student will be required to complete a Research-Based Project with the submission of a report to be considered for graduation for the course.
+While AAC will make its best efforts to secure Industrial Attachment for the students, it does not guarantee that it will be able to secure one for every student.